KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 # Always Be Commenting

-As developers, we like to think of code as a recipe.
+As developers, we like to think of source code as a recipe.
 All the steps are written out, so understanding code is as simple as reading those steps.
 But that’s not the way it really works, is it?
 Programming is an art form, and programmers each have their own unique style and thought process, so it is important to remember that what is clear and intuitive to one may be disorganized and confusing to another.

 While there are countless tools that extract a significant amount of value from code comments \(see [Part IV: Tools of the Trade](//13-tools-of-the-trade.md)\), the primary purpose of code comments is to explain _how_ a particular piece of code works, _why_ it was written that way, and – in some cases – _what_ it does.